pulumi/pulumi-hugo/README.md

 make lint
 ```

 This repo uses Prettier for code formatting, to keep styling + formatting issues aligned without the need to be reviewed in PRs.
-We currently do not automatically run the formatter as a build check, but may opt to do so in the future as needed.
-To see what files have formatting diffs, you can run `make format` from the project root, which will list all the files with diffs.
-To fix these diffs in bulk, you can run `yarn prettier --write .` also from the root.
+To see what files have formatting diffs, you can run `make format` from the project root, which will update all files to conform to our formatting standards.
+To check the diffs without fixing them, a check runs as part of `make lint`.

 Prettier is easiest to use when you run it automatically on save in your editor - see the docs here: https://prettier.io/docs/en/editors.html.
 If you set your editor to format on save, you should be staying aligned with formatting without needing to run any of the above commands.